eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/foxglove_tutorial.rst

 Recorder execution
 ==================

-Launch the *eProsima DDS Recorder* instance with the configuration file as an argument executing the following command:
+Launch the DDS Recorder tool instance with the configuration file as an argument executing the following command:

 .. code-block:: bash